wycomco/misty/README.md

 ## Contributing

-This is still a pre-release, mainly because of the limited set of munki repos that have been tested.
-Being said that, you are highly encouraged to test it in your environment and provide feedback using issues or pull requests. *misty* has produced installers that worked out of the box since the updates released on July 29, 2024 for us.
+*misty* is tested on a limited set of munki repos and use cases.
+In these environments, it is working as expected.
+Being said that, you are highly encouraged to use and test it in your environment and provide feedback using issues or pull requests.

 *misty* makes use of [git-flow](https://github.com/nvie/gitflow).
 Branch name for production releases is *main*, branch name for "next release" development is *dev*.
 The version tag prefix is *v*.
 All other values are the default ones.
 You can install git-flow using [homebrew](https://brew.sh/) by entering `brew install git-flow` in the terminal.